JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

 ###  Microbial Eukaryotes Metagenomics Pipeline

 #### R Code and Data availibility
 Raw reads are available at the NCBI under the sequence read archive SUB11916861 and under the accessions SRR21025699, SRR21025700, SRR21025701, and SRR21025702.
 The GenBank ID for the Chlorella-like MAG is JAOAOU000000000.1.
-The assembled contigs from raw reads, MAGs, and other data were deposited in the Zenodo (https://zenodo.org/record/7505505).
+The assembled contigs from raw reads, MAGs, R scriptsincluding files to generate figures for the manuscript and other data were deposited in the Zenodo (https://zenodo.org/record/7505505).

 ![Screenshot](Microbial_Eukaryote_M_Github.png)